-This fund assists Genacross Lutheran Services staff and immediate family members to cover some of the immediate financial needs associated with emergencies such as loss from sudden unexpected catastrophic events including fire, flood or other natural disaster, or the accidental or sudden death of an immediate family member.
+This fund assists Genacross Lutheran Services staff and immediate family members to cover some of the unexpected financial needs associated with emergencies such as loss from sudden catastrophic events including fire, flood or other natural disaster, or the accidental or sudden death of an immediate family member.

 This fund covers the expenses associated with due diligence in regard to proposed new projects, including:

 - Initial market studies to assess the viability of the intended project

 - Architectural, surveyor, and legal fees associated with possible facility development

 - Other expenses associated with the development of new facilities

 Genacross Lutheran Services Foundation supports many special funds.
 For a full list, contact the Foundation office at 419.861.4964.